Chinese language: Romanization

-Other systems of romanization for Chinese include Gwoyeu Romatzyh, the French EFEO, the Yale system (invented during WWII for U.S. troops), as well as separate systems for Cantonese, Min Nan, Hakka, and other Chinese varieties.
+Other systems include Gwoyeu Romatzyh, the French EFEO, the Yale system (invented for use by US troops during World War II), as well as distinct systems for the phonetic requirements of Cantonese, Min Nan, Hakka, and other varieties.

 Other phonetic transcriptions

 Chinese varieties have been phonetically transcribed into many other writing systems over the centuries.
 The 'Phags-pa script, for example, has been very helpful in reconstructing the pronunciations of premodern forms of Chinese.

-Zhuyin (colloquially bopomofo), a semi-syllabary is still widely used in Taiwan's elementary schools to aid standard pronunciation.
-Although zhuyin characters are reminiscent of katakana script, there is no source to substantiate the claim that Katakana was the basis for the zhuyin system.
-A comparison table of zhuyin to pinyin exists in the zhuyin article.
-Syllables based on pinyin and zhuyin can also be compared by looking at the following articles:
+Bopomofo (or zhuyin) is a semi-syllabary that is still widely used in Taiwan to aid standard pronunciation.
+There are also at least two systems of cyrillization for Chinese.
+The most widespread is the Palladius system.